M (SEPTA Metro): 21st century

-Effective June 14, 2010, SEPTA changed the names of four stations to reflect the streets on which they were located.
+Effective September 5, 2010, SEPTA changed the names of four stations to reflect the streets on which they were located.
 Township Line Road (formerly West Overbrook station), Roberts Road (formerly Rosemont station), Stadium – Ithan Avenue (formerly Stadium station) and DeKalb Street (formerly King Manor station).

-In summer 2013, SEPTA closed the bridge (the Bridgeport Viaduct) carrying the then-Norristown High Speed Line over the Schuylkill River for four months.
+In summer 2013, SEPTA closed the Bridgeport Viaduct, which carries the M over the Schuylkill River for four months.
 The bridge, which was built in 1911, had been deteriorating and needed to be rebuilt at a cost upwards of $30 million, though this repair project was budgeted at $7.5 million.
-As a result of closing the bridge, buses were used to transport passengers between the Bridgeport station and the Norristown Transportation Center.
+As a result of closing the bridge, buses were used to transport passengers between the Bridgeport station and the Norristown Transit Center.
 The bridge was reopened in November 2013.
 The remaining $30 million renovation of the entire bridge structure is currently unscheduled.